MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-nested-virtualization.md

 # Configure a nested VM as a host

-Nested Virtualization is a functionality in Windows Server 2016 and above that allows you to run Hyper-V inside a Hyper-V virtual machine.
+Nested virtualization is a functionality in Windows Server 2016 and above that allows you to run Hyper-V inside a Hyper-V virtual machine.
 In other words, with nested virtualization, a Hyper-V host itself can be virtualized.
 Nested virtualization can be enabled out-of-band by using PowerShell and Hyper-V host configuration.

 You can leverage this functionality to reduce your infrastructure expense for development and test scenarios without the need for individual hardware.